open-eid/.github/CONTRIBUTING.md

 # Issues and support

-Official builds are provided through the official distribution point https://installer.id.ee.
-If you want support, you have to be using official builds.
+Official builds are provided through official distribution point [id.ee](https://www.id.ee/en/article/install-id-software/).
+If you want support, you need to be using official builds.
+Contact our support via www.id.ee for assistance.

-Source code is provided on "as is" terms with no warranty (see LICENSE for more information).
+Source code is provided on "as is" terms with no warranty (see license for more information).
 Do not file Github issues with generic support requests.